Home Depot: Payment-system breach

 On September 2, 2014, security news reporter Brian Krebs reported that he was seeing evidence of credit card numbers linked to Home Depot purchases being sold online, which he concluded to suggest that The Home Depot's payment systems were breached by hackers.
 On September 8, 2014, Home Depot confirmed that their payment systems were compromised.
 According to their press release, this breach affected any customers who made purchases at any Home Depot store from April 2014 to September 2014.
 Home Depot offered its affected customers a free one-year credit monitoring service from AllClear ID.
 Also in their press release, they made sure to emphasize that there was no evidence to suggest that online customers were affected by the breach.
 On September 18, 2014, Home Depot released a statement saying that the hackers obtained a total of 56 million credit card numbers as a result of the breach.
 Since the breach, Home Depot has rolled out new encryption technology for its cash registers and self-checkout systems to protect customers.
 A class-action lawsuit was filed against the company.

 In March 2016, Home Depot agreed to pay at least $19.5 million to compensate the more than 50 million consumers affected.
 The settlement terms included a $13 million fund to reimburse shoppers and a $6.5 million fund for cardholder identity protection services.

 EEOC disability discrimination suit

 In September 2012, Home Depot agreed to pay $100,000 and furnish other relief to settle a disability discrimination lawsuit filed by the U.S. Equal Employment Opportunity Commission, for the alleged failure to provide a reasonable accommodation for a cashier with cancer at its Towson, Maryland, store and then for purportedly firing her because of her condition.

 Lead paint

 In December 2020, The Home Depot was fined $20.75 million for lead paint violations.
-Elevation of aminolevulinic acid from lead-induced disruption of heme synthesis results in lead poisoning having symptoms similar to acute porphyria.
-Lead poisoning is associated with long-lasting, negative consequences for the development of various aspects of the body, especially the brain: the mental health and personality can be greatly altered by lead poisoning during its development.
+Home Depot were accused of hiring contractors for their home renovation services who did not use proper lead abatement procedures during renovation projects.